What works in tech recruitment: our data vs. ChatGPT estimates

 Hey everyone 👋

-Below is the full story and how our numbers differ from what ChatGPT, in all its wisdom, recommends.
+Below is the full breakdown of all 11 recruitment channels and how our numbers differ from what ChatGPT recommends.

 ChatGPT’s version of CPC benchmarks

-[fs-toc-h2] Our 11 hiring channels and their CPC
+[fs-toc-h2] Our 11 recruitment channels and their CPC

 [fs-toc-omit]How we spent our money and what worked (and what didn’t)